zuqiuxunlian/iori-docs/docs/en/guide.md

 #### Stopwatch

 Stopwatches, including mobile phones and sports watches, have timing functions.
-However, it has two disadvantages.
-First, it needs help pressing start.
-Second, there is a certain error in the beginning and end of the hand press.
-If you're doing a rough timing, it's a good choice.
+But there are two disadvantages.
+You need someone to help you set the watch.
+Second, there are certain errors in the beginning and end of the hand pinch.
+We can replace the function of a stopwatch that can be completely replaced, and the time is visible and easy to video record.

 #### Infrared/laser timer

-The non-contact way to trigge the start and end is indeed the most accurate way at present, which does not affect athletic performance at all.
-But its price is very high, and the operation is relatively complicated.
-If you are a bicycle, motorcycle timing is the only option.
+To judge the beginning and end by a non-contact way is indeed the most accurate way at present, and does not affect sports performance at all.
+However, its price is also very expensive, the equipment is not convenient to carry, and the operation threshold of the equipment is relatively high.
+Our operation is much simpler, even the children can fully master.

 ### IORI timer features